 The Witch House

-The Witch House or the Jonathon Corwin House as it is also known as the home of Judge Jonathan Corwin who was a key player in the Salem Witch Trials.
-In fact, this house is actually the only building in Salem still standing that has ties to the 1962 Witch Trials.
+The Witch House or the Jonathon Corwin House, as it is also known, was the home of Judge Jonathan Corwin who was a key player in the Salem Witch Trials.
+In fact, this house is actually the only building in Salem still standing that has ties to the 1692 Witch Trials.

 Corwin was the one charged with investigating claims of witchcraft.
 He was responsible for condemning 19 people to their deaths.